Homemade Rose Body Cream

 Directions

-1. In a large container, dissolve sea salt into the distilled water, add lavender extract and vegetable glycerin.
-Whisk to mix well.
+1. In a large container, dissolve sea salt into the distilled water.

 2. In a separate heat–safe container, combine sunflower oil, squalane oil, avocado butter, cocoa butter and beeswax.
-Heat in a double boiler or in the microwave using on 30–60 second bursts until the beeswax is melted and the mixture is at least 120–130° F.
+Heat in a double boiler or the microwave.
+Use 30 second bursts until the beeswax is melted.
+Ensure the mixture reaches at least 120° F.

-3. When the oil phase and water phase are ready, tap the bottom of the containers to release bubbles.
-Pour the oil mix into the water mixture and begin whisking.
-Blend the mixture for 60–90 seconds, making sure the oil and water phases are fully emulsified.
-Scrape the bowl to make sure you got every bit into the water.
+3. When the oil phase and water phase are ready, pour the oil mix into the water mix and begin whisking.
+Blend the mixture for 60–90 seconds, making sure the mixture is fully emulsified.
+Scrape the sides of the bowl if necessary.

-4. Continue whisking until the temperature drops to about 90–100° F. Add rose essential oil and rose extract.
-Whisk for another 60–90 seconds to fully combine.
+4. Continue whisking until the temperature drops to about 90° F. Add rose essential oil, rose extract and vitamin E. Whisk to fully combine.

 5. Add rose petal powder and stick blend for about 30 seconds until fully combined and there are no clumps.
-If it separates a little, just keep stick blending for several minutes until there are no large particles on top (a few small particles is fine).
+If it separates a little, keep stick blending until there are no large clumps on top.

 Rose Body Cream Photo credit: Amanda Kerzman